Can AI Content Be Useful to SaaS Content Marketing?

 Statements such as "Here's what nobody tells you..." and "In today's fast-paced digital world..." fall under the umbrella of basic AI-intros.

-Linkedin post-1:
+LinkedIn post-1:

 And the post above uses the general AI template, lacking insider stories or unique brand voice.